rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 - Device Connect prompt:

-    The test will Request User to connect Source device to Composite In port:
+    The test will Request the User to connect the Source device to the Composite In port:

   - Question: "Connect the compositeIn source device to Port port_type and press Y: "
-  - Press **Y** if user connected the device and acknowledge it. (this will mark the step as PASS).
+  - Press **Y** if the user connected the device and acknowledged it. (this will mark the step as PASS).

 - Device status Confirmation:

-  - Test will select the port and check if the device status event has reached the device.
+  - The test will select the port and check if the device status event has reached the device.
-  - If event detected will mark the step as PASS
+  - If the event is detected will mark the step as PASS
-  - If event not detected will mark the step as FAIL
+  - If the event is not detected will mark the step as FAIL

 - Repeat for All Ports:

-  The test will iterate through all available  ports, selecting each one and collecting user feedback accordingly.
+  The test will iterate through all available  ports, selecting each port and collecting user feedback accordingly.

 - Test Conclusion:

-  Upon receiving user responses for all ports, the test will conclude and present a final result: PASS or FAIL based on the user inputs throughout the test execution.
+  Upon receiving user responses for all the ports, the test will conclude and present a final result: PASS or FAIL based on the user inputs throughout the test execution.
 ### dsCompositeIn_test3_ScaleAndVerify_Video.py
 #### Platform Support - test03